redhat-nfvpe/kube-ansible/README.md

   - `bridge`: add linux bridge (`cni0`) and move `eth0` under `cni0`.
 This is useful to use linux bridge CNI for Kubernetes Pod's network
 - `container_runtime`: sepcify container runtime that Kubernetess uses.
 Default uses Docker.
   - `crio`: install [cri-o](https://cri-o.io/) for the container runtime
+- 'enable_endpointslice': set true if endpointslice is used instead of endpoints

 Here's the example: